Boukos/CSCI-3753/Homework/ProblemSet_1.md

 * Explain in what way overlapping I/O with CPU processing is advantageous.
 Explain two ways that I/O can be overlapped with CPU execution and how they are each an improvement over not overlapping I/O with the CPU.

 *****************
+When I/O overlaps with CPU, it provides enviornment for CPU to run other things, and whenever tasks finished from the I/O, it sends a interupt signal to the CPU telling it that the task is ready to process

 Interrupt driven I/O: CPU initiates the I/O and sets up an interrupt handler.
 After that it performs other useful work in parallel with I/O data transfer being performed by I/O device.
 When I/O data transfer is complete, the CPU is interrupted to complete the remaining work for completing the I/O.

 DMA based I/O: Similar to interrupt-driven I/O with the addition that DMA controller manages the data transfer between memory and device registers.